m5c/EthereumGuide/README.md

 This guide covers *RPC* access.

-*Note: You are still working on a local chain with only a single node.
+ > *You are still working on a local chain with only a single node.
 The network functionality described here only concerns the communication with local programs that use your geth node as an entry point.*

 ### Preparations